 Short on travel but big on geometry, we review the best down-country mountain bike rigs – fleet-footed steeds that blend the speed of an XC bike with the capability of trail bike.

 Short on travel, light on weight, but big on geometry, the best down-country mountain bike rippers give you everything you want and nothing you don’t.
-Fast and fun, in a lightweight, efficient package, these bikes can cover ground with minimal fuss and still be thrashed to within an inch of their lives on proper trails.
+Fast and fun, in a lightweight, efficient package, these bikes can cover ground at warp speed and still be thrashed to within an inch of their lives on proper trails.

 Yeti SB120 T-Series T1 MY 23 mountain bike pack shot